Battle of Kiev (1941): Completion of the encirclement

 On 12 September, by transferring tank units from the 55th Army to the 13th Army, Stavka changed the attack plan of the Bryansk Front, and ordered Yeryomenko to stop his offensive along the Roslavl axis.
 Reorganizing his forces, he ordered for Guderian's left wing to be targeted again to cover the created gap by the 18 September offensive, and to connect with the units of the southwestern front.
 To encourage Yeryomenko, Stavka promoted him to the rank of Colonel General and assigned some reinforcements to the disorganized Bryansk Front.
 After being delayed by rain, the 16th Panzer Division of Army Group Center moved 20 kilometers from the Dnieper River bridgehead to the north, defeating the Soviet 297th Rifle Division.
 They reached Khorol, 230 kilometers southeast of Kiev, by evening.
 The division captured the headquarters of the Soviet 38th Army, but Feklenko, the commander of this army, managed to escape.
-The next day, 14th Panzer Division of Army Group Center reached Lubni, 30 kilometers north of Khorol.
+The next day, 14th Panzer Division of Army Group Center reached Lubny, 30 kilometers north of Khorol.
 By attacking the supply lines of the Soviet Southwest Front, this division captured 1,500 soldiers, 600 trucks, 70 cannons, and 3 aircraft.
 The 9th Panzer Division was close behind the 16th and 14th divisions.
 The attacks by Kleist's forces in the Panzer Group 1 created a gap of 20 kilometres between the Soviet 38th and 6th Armies and placed them only 40 kilometres away from Generalmajor Walther Model's forces in the 3rd Panzer Division of the Army Group Center in the north.
 Meanwhile, the resistance of the Red Army forces was increasing and a fierce air battle was underway.
 The 16th Panzer Division met the stubborn resistance of the NKVD elements in Lubny, and the advance of 3rd Panzer Division from Romny lasted two days.
 Those problems caused the German Army High Command plan to connect two Panzer groups to one another on 13 September not to be realized.

 A small battle group from the 3rd Panzer Division, consisting of three tanks, eight armored reconnaissance vehicles, six artillery pieces, and an anti-tank company, advanced southward and captured the city of Lokhvytsia and its bridge over the Sula River.
-The lack of strength in that location made Guderian request that infantry take place of the 18th Panzer Division, which was currently was holding a 90-kilometer line, in the northern part of his eastern flank, so that the Panzer division could move towards Romny.
+The lack of strength in that location made Guderian request that infantry take place of the 18th Panzer Division, which was currently was holding a 90-kilometer line in the northern part of his eastern flank, so that the Panzer division could move towards Romny.
 The command of the army group opposed that request because of the distance of this division from the intended target. and it also wanted to suffer minimum attrition before the upcoming attack against Moscow.